+Trading Blox has been the leader in portfolio back testing and order generation since 2003, with unmatched speed and flexibility.
 Trading Blox is a Windows-based software application that runs simulations of trading rules over historical end-of-day or intraday Futures, Stock, ETF, Mutual fund, or Forex price data, and determines the trades that those rules would have entered and the performance they would have exhibited.
 Trading Blox features excellent testing, charting, and reporting features that show trade by trade all the details of the signals, risk and money management computations.
 Trading Blox will create an order report for the following day for live trading, and has an optional integration with Interactive Brokers.

 Trading Blox Builder has a System Editor and Blox Editor, and uses the Blox Basic programming language to build and script custom systems.

 Trading Blox Professional has access to the System Editor, to create new systems with existing blox.
 No access to the Blox Editor.

 Trading Blox Basic has access to all the existing system parameters for testing, but no access to the System Editor or Blox Editor.